It’s all taken care of for you

 Even more affordable if you receive a pension

 A huge benefit of our proven land lease model is that if you’re on a part or full pension, your Centrelink Rent Rebate will be deducted from your weekly rent.
-For example, If your weekly rental fees at an National Lifestyle Villages are $177 then after the weekly rebate from Centerlink the cost is reduced to $115 per week making it a compelling option for people on a fixed income.
+If you qualify for the rebate you will save up to 30-40% on your weekly fees.

 A secure investment and a proven resales market